proto-zero/Shopify-Code-Challenge/README.md

 - hide API Key in env

+prompts
+1 choose a field of study - Tell me everything you know about blank.
+2 choose a hobby - What is the name of a job for a person who likes blank?
+3 choose an animal - what is a blank's favorite catchphrase?

+TED - "BLANK1"
+BARNEY - Ted, nobody cares about "PROMPT1".
+Now put on this "BLANK2" costume and let's head down to the bar. it's gonna be "BLANK3".

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).